usdot-jpo-ode/jpo-asn-pojos/jpo-asn-j2735-2024/README.md

 The specification represented by the classes in this library consists of a large number of very complex data structures.
-These were tested using generated examples of the serialized XER and JER messages and verifying their correctness independent of the code being tested.
+These were tested using generated examples of the serialized XER and JER messages whose correctness was verified independently of the code being tested.
 Due to the complexity of the standard, it would have been a very laborious and error-prone process to create all the sample data needed for a comprehensive test suite by hand.
 Therefore, we used several automated tools to aid in creating and verifying the test messages.
 Those tools are described here:
 [generate-test-data](../generate-test-data/README.md).

 ### Gradle